onsi/ginkgo/docs/index.md

 here the total runtime of `BeforeEach`, `It`, and `AfterEach` must be less than the `SpecTimeout` of 2 seconds.
 In addition, the `BeforeEach` callback must exit within 500ms and the `AfterEach` after 1 second.

-When a `SpecTimeout` expires the current node is interrupted (i.e. it's context is cancelled) and Ginkgo proceeds to run any associated clean up nodes (i.e. any `AfterEach`, `AfterAll`, and `DeferCleanup` nodes) subject to their own `NodeTimeout`s.
+When a `SpecTimeout` expires, the current node is interrupted (i.e. it's context is cancelled) and Ginkgo proceeds to run any associated clean up nodes (i.e. any `AfterEach`, `AfterAll`, and `DeferCleanup` nodes) subject to their own `NodeTimeout`s.
 This is because cleanup is considered an essential part of the spec lifecycle and must not be skipped if possible.
-Thus the `SpecTimeout` is not a strict guarantee on the runtime of a spec but rather a threshold at which the spec will be considered failed.
+Thus, the `SpecTimeout` is not a strict guarantee on the runtime of a spec but rather a threshold at which the spec will be considered failed.

 Currently, `SpecTimeout` and `NodeTimeout` cannot be applied to container nodes.

 #### Mental Model: The Life-cycle of Interruptions and the GracePeriod Decorator

 Interruptible nodes and the `SpecTimeout`/`NodeTimeout` decorators allow you to enforce deadlines at a granular per-spec/per-node level.
-But what happens when a node fails to return after its `SpecContext` is cancelled.
+But what happens when a node fails to return after its `SpecContext` is cancelled?
 What happens if it's _really_ stuck?

-When a node times out Ginkgo cancels its `SpecContext` and then waits for it to exit for a period of time called the **Grace Period**.
-If the node exits within the Grace Period Ginkgo will continue with the relevant portions of the spec (specifically, Ginkgo will behave as if a failure occurred and skip any subsequent setup or subject nodes and, instead, simply run through the cleanup nodes).
+When a node times out, Ginkgo cancels its `SpecContext` and then waits for it to exit for a period of time called the **Grace Period**.
+If the node exits within the Grace Period, Ginkgo will continue with the relevant portions of the spec (specifically, Ginkgo will behave as if a failure occurred and skip any subsequent setup or subject nodes and, instead, simply run through the cleanup nodes).
 If, however, the node does not exit within the Grace Period, Ginkgo will allow the node to _leak_ and proceed with the relevant portion of the spec.

 A leaked node continues to run in the background - and this can, potentially, be a source of confusion for future specs as a leaked node can interact with Ginkgo's global callbacks (e.g. `Fail`, or `AddReportEntry`) and pollute the currently running spec.
-For this reason it's important to write specs that respond to cancelled contexts and exit as soon as possible.
+For this reason, it's important to write specs that respond to cancelled contexts and exit as soon as possible.
 Nonetheless, Ginkgo takes the opinion that it is better to potentially leak a node and continue with the suite than to allow the suite to hang forever.
-When a node is leaked due to a timeout and elapsed Grace Period Ginkgo will emit a message stating that the node has leaked along with a [Progress Report](#getting-visibility-into-long-running-specs) that shows the currently running code in the leaked goroutine.
+When a node is leaked due to a timeout and elapsed Grace Period, Ginkgo will emit a message stating that the node has leaked along with a [Progress Report](#getting-visibility-into-long-running-specs) that shows the currently running code in the leaked goroutine.

 The Grace Period can be configured on a per-node basis using the `GracePeriod` decorator (which can be applied to any interruptible node) and/or globally with the `--grace-period=<DURATION>` cli flag.

 One final, somewhat complex, note on timeouts and the Grace Period.
-As mentioned above (and as you'll see below) when a `SpecTimeout` or user-initiated interrupt occurs Ginkgo will interrupt the current node by cancelling its context, and then run any relevant cleanup nodes.
-These cleanup nodes **must** run to ensure specs clean up after themselves, however they are now running in a setting where the spec is out of time and needs to wind down as soon as possible.
-To facilitate this Ginkgo applies a timeout to each of these remaining nodes as follows:
+As mentioned above (and as you'll see below), when a `SpecTimeout` or user-initiated interrupt occurs, Ginkgo will interrupt the current node by cancelling its context, and then run any relevant cleanup nodes.
+These cleanup nodes **must** run to ensure specs clean up after themselves, however, they are now running in a setting where the spec is out of time and needs to wind down as soon as possible.
+To facilitate this, Ginkgo applies a timeout to each of these remaining nodes as follows:

 - If the remaining node is interruptible and has a `NodeTimeout`, Ginkgo uses that `NodeTimeout` to set a deadline for the node.
-If the deadline expires then a Grace Period applies (either the node's `GracePeriod` or the global `--grace-period`) before Ginkgo leaks the node and moves on.
+If the deadline expires, then a Grace Period applies (either the node's `GracePeriod` or the global `--grace-period`) before Ginkgo leaks the node and moves on.
 - If the remaining node is interruptible and **does not** have a `NodeTimeout`, Ginkgo uses the Grace Period to set a deadline for the node.
-If the deadline expires then a second Grace Period applies before Ginkgo leaks the node and moves on.
+If the deadline expires, then a second Grace Period applies before Ginkgo leaks the node and moves on.
 - If the remaining node is **not** interruptible, Ginkgo will give the node a single Grace Period to complete and exit.
-In this case since it cannot be interrupted Ginkgo will simply leak the node after one Grace Period.
+In this case, since it cannot be interrupted, Ginkgo will simply leak the node after one Grace Period.

 #### Using SpecContext with Gomega's Eventually